 Dialog Award for Female Undergraduates

 The Dialog Award for Female Undergraduates is a collaboration between Dialog Semiconductor and the UKESF.
-It supports a number of female undergraduates who are commencing the first year of their studies on Electronics-related degree courses at leading UK universities.
+The Award supports females who are commencing the first year of their undergraduate studies on Electronics-related degree courses at leading UK universities.

 Dialog Semiconductor provides high performance power-saving solutions and works with some of the best household and industry names in the world.
 Their chips are found in an impressive range of everyday products and they operate from 33 locations in 16 countries.